What every pro in our network must hold

 Estimates in the exact format insurance adjusters use — eliminates the #1 cause of claim delays.

-You bear zero liability if our crew is injured on your property — COI provided before work starts.
+You bear zero liability if a network pro is injured on your property — every pro provides a COI before work starts.

 What the acronyms mean.